SamuelMarks/SamuelMarks/README.md

 ---
 ### Demystifying Deployment

-Applications, databases, and ML can be deployed by simply with **[verMan.io](https://verMan.io)**—my answer to the heavyweight, container-first paradigm.
+Applications, databases, and ML can be deployed with **[verMan.io](https://verMan.io)**—my answer to the heavyweight, container-first paradigm.
 You can still use this within containers, but you are not limited to non-native abstractions like Docker.

 ```mermaid
 graph TD